Heart Attack ECG vs Normal: Detailed Information

 Criteria for a standard ECG include a heart rate of 60-100 beats per minute, a regular rhythm, and specific measurements for intervals and waveforms, ensuring that the heart operates effectively without any signs of damage or irregularities.

-What Is A Heart Attack ECG?
+What is a Heart Attack ECG?

 A heart attack ECG, also known as an ischemic ECG, is a graphical representation of the heart's electrical activity that shows signs of abnormal electrical activity due to a heart attack or myocardial infarction.
 It is characterized by specific patterns and changes that indicate damage to the heart muscle.